CounosH/counoslayer/src/counoscore/doc/rpc-api.md

     "unitprice" : "n.nnnnnnnnnnn..." ,    // (string) the unit price used to execute this trade (received/sold)
     "inverseprice" : "n.nnnnnnnnnnn...",  // (string) the inverse unit price (sold/received)
-    "sellertxid" : "hash",                // (string) the hash of the transaction of the seller "address" : "address",                // (string) the CounosH address of the seller "amountsold" : "n.nnnnnnnn",          // (string) the number of tokens sold in this trade "amountreceived" : "n.nnnnnnnn",      // (string) the number of tokens traded in exchange "matchingtxid" : "hash",              // (string) the hash of the transaction that was matched against "matchingaddress" : "address"         // (string) the CounosH address of the other party of this trade },
+    "sellertxid" : "hash",                // (string) the hash of the transaction of the seller "address" : "address",                // (string) the Bitcoin address of the seller "amountsold" : "n.nnnnnnnn",          // (string) the number of tokens sold in this trade "amountreceived" : "n.nnnnnnnn",      // (string) the number of tokens traded in exchange "matchingtxid" : "hash",              // (string) the hash of the transaction that was matched against "matchingaddress" : "address"         // (string) the Bitcoin address of the other party of this trade },
   ...
 ]